Can I Build Muscle and Lose Fat?

 Still, you’ll want to figure out what nutritional path works best for you when your goal is muscle gain.
 A general recommendation for protein consumption is about 1 gram per 1 pound of body weight.
 This might be a lot for an individual who is still trying to lose weight, so simply increasing protein intake per meal will also help.
 You can easily add more protein to your diet with a low carb, low fat protein shake such as FitShake.

-You’ll Need to Grab a Barbell
+You’ll Need to Grab some weights

 Coach Jeevers explains, “You must stress/break down the muscle to build it.
 So best way to burn or build muscle while losing fat, it to get in the gym pick up some weights!”
 The only way you’ll be able to gain muscle is to add resistance training into your routine.
 For all you runners or cardio machine enthusiasts, this means you’re going to have to step off the treadmill and pick up some dumbbells a few times a week.
 The only way to get more muscle is to train them.